u11d-com/terraform-aws-medusajs/examples/minimal/README.md

 | <a name="output_ecr_storefront_url"></a> [ecr\_storefront\_url](#output\_ecr\_storefront\_url) | The URL of the storefront ECR repository.
 Only available when ecr\_storefront\_create is true. |
 | <a name="output_storefront_url"></a> [storefront\_url](#output\_storefront\_url) | The URL of the storefront application.
 Only available when storefront\_create is true. |
 <!-- END_TF_DOCS -->

+---
+:heart: _Technology made with passion by u11d_